Step 8 - Using PGD CLI v5.6

 node-two 2299992455 dc1 data ACTIVE ACTIVE Up 2

 This view shows the group the node is a member of and its current status.
-To find out what versions of PGD and Postgres are running on the nodes, use node show version:
+To find out what versions of PGD and Postgres are running on the nodes, use show-version:

 Output